Islandora/documentation/docs/user-documentation/content_types.md

 The Drupal 8 Configuration Synchronization export (e.g. `http://localhost:8000/admin/config/development/configuration/single/export`) and import (e.g. `http://localhost:8000/admin/config/development/configuration/single/import`) can be used to get a copy of the mappings for editing in a text editor before being uploaded again.
 Alternatively, a repository manager can update the configuration on the server and use Features to import the edits.

 An RDF mapping configuration file has two main areas, the mapping's metadata and the mapping itself.
 Most of the mapping's metadata should be left alone unless you are creating a brand new mapping for a new Content Type or Taxonomy Vocabulary.
-A _partial_ example from [islandora_demo's islandora_object (Repository Item)](https://github.com/Islandora/islandora_defaults/blob/8.x-1.x/config/install/rdf.mapping.node.islandora_object.yml) is included below:
+A _partial_ example from [islandora_default's islandora_object (Repository Item)](https://github.com/Islandora/islandora_defaults/blob/8.x-1.x/config/install/rdf.mapping.node.islandora_object.yml) is included below:

 ```
 langcode: en